-Villereal is a historic town on the Dropt river in the north of the Lot-et-Garonne department of Aquitaine, to the north of Monflanquin and Villeneuve-sur-Lot (hence close to the border with the Dordogne department).
+Villereal is a historic town on the Dropt river in the north of the Lot-et-Garonne department of Aquitaine, to the north of Monflanquin and Villeneuve-sur-Lot (close to the border with the Dordogne department).

 The town was founded in 1269 by Alphonse de Poitiers as a French bastide town, although the town was occupied by the English during most of the Hundred Years War.
 The town saw further action during the wars of religion, being taken more than once by the protestants - in 1569 some of the residents were murdered by protestants from Bergerac and in 1572 the church was burned.

 Around the edges of the square there are some very picturesque half-timbered houses and the stone town hall.
-There is also two popular cafes in the town centre, with plenty of outdoor seating where you can sit and watch the world passing by, and several other restaurants and cafes can be found here and in the surrounding streets.
+There is also two popular cafes in the town centre, with plenty of outdoor seating where you can sit and watch the world passing by.
+Various other shops and cafes are also to be found here and in the surrounding streets.

-The fortified Church of Notre-Dame in the adjacent square is also interesting to visit.
+The fortified Church of Notre-Dame in the adjacent square is also interesting to see.
 Originally surrounded by a moat and reached by a drawbridge, these early defences became unnecessary when the whole town became fortified.
-The tower that now contains the clock was once a small prison.
+The church tower that now contains the clock was once a small prison.

 The area in the narrow streets below the church is among the best for seeing the medieval houses looming over narrow alleys although you will enjoy seeing the old houses all around the centre.

-The town has all necessary facilities such as banks, petrol stations, a supermarket and several cafes.
+Villereal has all necessary facilities for a visit such as banks, petrol stations, a supermarket and several cafes.

-Disclaimer: we have lived near Villereal for 10 years and can confirm it is still one of our favourite traditional small towns in France despite spending a large part of our time travelling and exploring elsewhere in all parts of the country!
+Disclaimer: we have lived near Villereal for 15 years and can confirm it is still one of our favourite traditional small towns in France despite us spending a large part of our time travelling and exploring elsewhere in all parts of the country!

 Another useful leaflet describes popular tourist circuits around the town, including three car routes that pass the places of interest near to Villereal.
 Among the attractive medieval towns nearby visit Monpazier, Issigeac (very well known for its Sunday market) and Monflanquin, and the castles at Gavaudun and Biron are also recommended.